POL - 30.01.14 Special Events

 8. Confirmation Rule

-8.1 Event status (confirmations, cancellations, denial) will be sent to the event requestor via email and posted to the FACES Calendar.
-All facilities confirmations will also be sent to North Carolina Central University Campus Police and the Building Supervisor.
+8.1 Event status (request, under review, and confirmed) will be sent to the event requestor via email and posted to the 1910 Booking.
+All facility confirmations will also be sent to the Building Supervisor.
+North Carolina Central University Campus Police will receive a listing of all events confirmed in 1910 Booking.
+The Chancellor can request direct consultations with Campus Police in effecting the proper plans for mass gatherings events and/or programs.

-8.2 No event should be advertised or announced until the requestor receives confirmation for use of the facility.
+8.2 No event should be advertised or announced until the requester receives confirmation for use of the facility.

 8.3 The North Carolina Central University Ticket Office (919-530-5170) must be utilized for all events requiring ticket sales.

-8.5 For registered student organizations, only the current officers and advisors may request use of facilities and they are required to be in attendance for the entire scheduled event.
-Student organizations must be registered with the Office for Student Involvement.
+8.5 For registered student organizations, only the current president may request use of facilities.
+The advisor must send an approval email within 5 business days for the event to be confirmed.
+The advisor is required to be in attendance for the entire event scheduled.
+Student organizations must be registered with the department of Student Engagement & Leadership.

 8.6 All damages to a facility and/or injuries to an event's participant must be reported to North Carolina Central University Police (919-530-6106) and to the event monitor.

-8.7 All events must end by 11:00 p.m.
+8.7 All events must end at 11:00 p.m.
 Sundays to Thursdays, and by 2:00 a.m.
-Fridays and Saturdays, unless by special permission of the Division of Student Affairs (Dean).
+Fridays and Saturdays, except with the special permission of the Associate Vice Chancellor of the Division of Student Affairs.

-8.8 Photo student identification cards are required for entry into all student social events.
+8.8 Photo student identification cards may be required for entry into student social events.

 9. Cancellations Rule

-9.1 A certified North Carolina Central University faculty/staff member or officer/advisor of a registered student organization must officially cancel an approved event no later than two (2) working days prior to the scheduled event via e-mail to [email protected].
+9.1 A certified North Carolina Central University faculty/staff member or president/advisor of a registered student organization must officially cancel an approved event no later than two (2) working days prior to the scheduled event via e-mail to their event coordinator.

 10. Facilities Fee and Charges

-10.1 Acceptable forms of payments are certified checks and money orders.
-Charges will be assessed for events that are cancelled less than two (2) workings days prior to their expected occurrence.
-The Office of Special Events will invoice, collect and deposit all fees.
+10.1 Acceptable forms of payment are credit card, certified checks, and money orders.
+Charges will be assessed for events that are cancelled in less than two (2) workings days prior to their expected occurrence.
+The Events and Conference Services department will invoice, collect, and deposit all fees.

 10.2 Organizations must pay for housekeeping services, and repair of damages, including defacement.
-The requestor is responsible to arrange a pre-event survey with the scheduler.
+The requestor is responsible for arranging a pre-event survey with the scheduler.

 11. External Users

-11.1 In order for external users to request a facility at North Carolina Central University, the procedures below must be followed to ensure the University avoids possible legal actions:
+11.1 In order for external users to request a facility at North Carolina Central University, the procedures below must be followed to ensure the University avoids possible legal action:

-11.1.1 A facilities request form must be completed at least ten (10) working days in advance.
+11.1.1 A facilities request form must be completed at least 14 business days in advance.
 However, requests for a major event must be completed 30 days in advance of the event.
-The request form includes general information, rules and regulations for the use of a facility, and services and fees.
+The request form includes general information, rules, and regulations for the use of a facility, and services and fees.

 11.1.2 The nonprofit organization must provide a copy of the 501c3 certificate.